-Students are given 90 days to organise the proof of identity process and are advised to allow 2-3 weeks for delivery of the card from the date of successful interview with Australia Post.
+Students are given 90 days to organise the proof of identity process and are advised to allow 2-3 weeks for delivery of the card from the date of successful interview with Service NSW.
 No extensions can be granted.

-If I have completed two RSA courses, which certificate should I take to the Post office?
+If I have completed two RSA courses, which certificate should I take to Service NSW?

 When you complete your RSA course your details are immediately saved into a state-wide database.
-That first course completion takes priority and so you need to present the first certificate to the post office - even if it has passed the validity date.
+That first course completion takes priority and so you need to present the first certificate to Service NSW - even if it has passed the validity date.
 The completion of any subsequent RSA courses while the first course has only recently been completed does not override the first completion.

 If you have lost your interim certificate then you can contact your training organisation to request a replacement.